 - Plant/Animal (within Plant/Animal you also have “Parts of a Plant” and “Isolated Plant Part”)

-First, introduce as a group lesson with the objects only.
+First, introduce a group lesson with the objects only.
 Then present individually with objects and then cards.
 Typically there will be room on the shelf for each of these areas for the children.

 - Reptiles – dry, scaly skin, cannot regulate body temperature, lay eggs